THANKS TO EVERYBODY

 THE ARTCONNECTS19 FESTIVAL

-While we’re on the road, we’ll be telling everyone about our national ten day #ARTCONNECTS Festival of Creative Schools, Work and Lives.
-Donations for #12CreativeXmas will go towards making that happen.
+While we were on the road, we told everyone about our national ten day #ARTCONNECTS Festival of Creative Schools, Work and Lives.

 We want #ARTCONNECTS19 to inspire Schools and Communities across the UK to run small events during the week under the #ARTCONNECTS banner - art shows, concerts, hackathons, dances and other gatherings where you celebrate their art.